DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/wifi-setup.rst

 Compatible Boards X
 ===================

-Most boards based on the ESP8266 should work with DCC++ EX.
+Most boards based on the ESP8266 should work with |EX-CS|.
 However, with all the variations and software versions out there, we've compiled this list of known tested, working hardware.
 We will add more over time.

 * `Makerfabs ESP8266 WiFi Shield (recommended) <https://www.makerfabs.com/esp8266-wifi-shield.html>`_